1. What is your application deadline?

 7. When are your interview dates?

-We interview applicants to the Categorical Track on Mondays and Fridays starting at the end of October through mid-December.
+We interview applicants to the Categorical Track on Mondays and Fridays from late October through December.
 Applicants to the Primary Care Track interview on Tuesdays.
 Applicants to the Med-Peds program interview on Wednesdays.
+STAR-PTSP program applications are held on four categorical interview days throughout the interview season.

 All applicants must submit three letters of recommendations, one of which must be from the Chair of Medicine (or designee).
 We will accept an additional letter of recommendation up to the limit set by ERAS.

-10. What is the salary and benefits for your housestaff?
+11. What is the salary and benefits for your house staff?

 Resident benefits include but are not limited to the following: